abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 body.
 A complementary theme for saṃvega is to set up the intention to put forth effort, to realize what the Buddha taught and the example that he set.
-Another important quality that comes to mind is pasāda, which is a sense of serene confidence and clarity of well being; it has a joyful sense to it.
+Another important quality that comes to mind is pasāda, which is a sense of serene confidence and clarity of well-being; it has a joyful sense to it.

 We want to encourage these ten recollections in our practice as well as these other skillful qualities so that we create a wholesome foundation for the mind.
 We have a lot of space to experiment and work with these themes.
-As we get to know them, we can see what works and what helps the mind direct itself towards the Dhamma.
+As we get to know them, we can see what works and what helps the mind direct itself toward the Dhamma.

 # Skills for Letting Go